Home Info and articles Common bulb types

 Due to their tiny size, they are often used in intricate light fittings, where style is more important than light output.
 Light fittings that use G4 bulbs often use many bulbs to compensate for the relatively low light output.
 The pins are 4mm apart, hence G4.

-GU10 lamp cap
+GU10

 GU10 bulbs are often spot lights, used in recessed downlighters.
 They are mains voltage bulbs running at 230v.
 GU10 is one of the safest types of mains voltage lamp holder as all the electrical live parts are concealed even when the bulb is removed.

-GU10 lamp cap
+GU5.3 light bulb lamp cap

 Also known as MR16

-GU5.3 bulbs are low voltage usually running at 12v. the pins are 5.3mm apart.
+GU5.3 bulbs are low voltage usually running at 12v.
+The pins are 5.3mm apart.

 The most common use for this lamp cap is for spot lights, in recessed or decorative light fitting.